racket/racket/collects/tests/r6rs/README.txt

  * There's a program "run/<id>/.../<id>.sps" that imports "<id>/.../<id>.sls", runs the tests, and reports the results.

-And then there's "run.sps", which runs all the tests (as noted above).
-Also, "test.sls" implements `(tests r6rs test)', which implements the testing utilities that are used by all the other libraries.
+And then there's

+ * "run.sps", which runs all the tests (as noted above)

-The "run-via-eval.sps" program is similar to "run.ss", but it runs each set of tests via `eval'.
+ * "run-via-eval.sps", which is similar to "run.ss" but runs each set of tests via `eval'

+ * "test.sls", containing `(tests r6rs test)', which implements the
+   testing utilities that are used by all the other libraries

+ * "contrib.sls" and "run/contrib.sps", which implement and run
+   contributed tests; these tests might be contributed when someone finds a bug in an implementation that seems worth testing in other implementations; also, they may be difficult to pin to a particular R6RS library; finally, they may use extra libraries from the "contrib" sub-directory

 ======================================================================
 Limitations and feedback
 ======================================================================

+The test suite tries to cover all of the bindings of R6RS, and it tries to check a variety of uses

 One goal of this test suite is to avoid using `eval' (except when specifcally testing `eval').
 Avoiding `eval' makes the test suite as